deepmodeling/GROMACS/docs/dev-manual/gitlab.rst

 GitLab
 ======

-|Gromacs| is transitioning to GitLab for source code management, issue tracking,
-and integrated automation for testing and documentation.

 The repository contains DockerFiles and GitLab Runner configuration files to support automated testing and documentation builds.
 General information on configuring GitLab CI pipelines can be found